ukjin1192/web-stack-wiki-and-snippets/django-code-snippets/README.md

 - Internationalization
 - Send mail with template
-- Use redis in controller
+- Use redis to manage in-memory DB
-- Use celery in controller
+- Use celery to run task asynchronously
+- Use pillow to process image